jhegemann/OpenCapsule/README.md

 Consider a rollback to the standard configuration file.

 ## Upcoming Changes
-In addition to hookean elasticity, we plan to implement more elastic material laws, such as Mooney-Rivlin elasticity.
+In addition to Hookean elasticity, we plan to implement more elastic material laws, such as Mooney-Rivlin elasticity.
 This could help to decide which material law fits best for a specific capsule type.
 We also